 Vitamins To Take In Your 60s And Beyond

 I am often asked if one should take vitamins once you have reached your 60s.
-Looking after your health at any age is important and yes, taking vitamins are important as they can supplement your diet since there are many factors that hinder a balanced diet and the absorption of nutrients from the food you eat.
+Looking after your health at any age is important and yes, there are vitamins to take in your 60's which can supplement your diet since there are many factors that hinder a balanced diet and the absorption of nutrients from the food you eat.

 Factors which limit vitamin intake: